yuzvak/yuzvak/README.md

 ### Hi everybody 👋

 My name is Igor and I am a web developer.
 Beginning.
-But the developer.
+But I strive for the best.
 I’m currently learning at Lviv Polytechnic National University

 #### My knowledge